Carol915/-/README.md

 # 60 Days of LeetCode / 代码随想录算法训练营 学习笔记

-## About
+## Introduction

-Welcome to my 60-day challenge of solving LeetCode algorithm problems!
-This project is aimed at enhancing my problem-solving and coding skills by tackling a variety of algorithmic challenges from LeetCode every day.
+Welcome to my journey through a 60-day LeetCode challenge!
+My aim is to enhance my problem-solving abilities and coding proficiency by engaging with a diverse range of algorithmic challenges on LeetCode daily.
+The structure of this endeavor is inspired by Carl's "Programming Thoughts 代码随想录" (found at programmercarl.com), which thoughtfully compiles and categorizes 150 classic LeetCode questions, offering a more systematic approach to learning.

 ### What is LeetCode?